-Lund University and LTH has a zero tolerance approach to discrimination, harassment and victimisation.
+Lund University and LTH has a zero tolerance approach to discrimination, harassment, sexual harassment and victimisation.
 Diversity, equal opportunities and gender equality among students contribute to a positive work environment and high quality in all activities.
 The Dean of the Faculty of Engineering, LTH, is responsible for compliance with gender equality, equal opportunities and diversity measures.
 The Subject Area Managers and Heads of Department have the operational responsibility for an environment free from harassment and discrimination.

 The Student Welfare Council is a preparatory body for the Management Group for Undergraduate Education, who works proactively to ensure that all students studying at the faculty of Engineering feel included and have the same rights, obligations and opportunities in their studies.
 The Student Welfare Council works systematically by conducting a psychosocial work and study environment survey every second year, which is sent via e-mail to all students at the faculty.
 The responses we receive are analyzed, an action plan is drawn up and the work that follows helps us in our work on preventive measures.

+Lund University and LTH have zero tolerance for discrimination, harassment, sexual harassment and victimisation.
 In the brochure LTH – A Place for Everyone, you will find information, guidance and support in case you find yourself in a situation where you feel victimised or harassed.

 Contact information for Subject Area Managers

 Marcus Thern, email@example.com

 I, KID, M, MTD, MHET, MID, MLOG, MPRR

 A, Bi, IBYA, IBYI, IBYV, L, Livs, Rh, TFHS, V, MFIPDES, IMFES, MARK, MEMB, MKAT, MSUD